buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 ### Lectures

 Bhikkhu Bodhi will be your lecturer for this course.
-[His lectures have been arranged thematically into ten parts](https://drive.google.com/drive/folders/1JlG4P34WCAIMugD3WFcOrndq2pc1P7zO){:target="_blank" ga-event-value="0.2"} and do **not** go sequentially through the collection.
+[His lectures have been arranged thematically into nine parts](https://drive.google.com/drive/folders/1JlG4P34WCAIMugD3WFcOrndq2pc1P7zO){:target="_blank" ga-event-value="0.2"} and do **not** go sequentially through the collection— until [parts 10](https://drive.google.com/folderview?id=1dK_tE9gHPRxP-rgkEbnlWG0NKd-3_1D8){: target="_blank"} and ["11" (on YouTube)](https://youtube.com/playlist?list=PL23DE0292227250FA){:target="_blank"}, which do go back and cover all the skipped suttas.

+#### Instructions

-Look ahead to the next lecture to see what sutta comes next (the first lecture, for example, is “[M0001 MN-026 - Ariyapariyesana Sutta - The noble search.mp3](https://drive.google.com/file/d/1bwnTOwD5jqtZUW9k1r8MdiNY9ndoDTLE/view?usp=drivesdk){:target="_blank" ga-event-value="0.2"}” so you know to read [MN 26](https://suttacentral.net/mn26/en/bodhi){:target="_blank" ga-event-value="0.3"} first).
+Look ahead to the next lecture to see which sutta comes next (the first lecture, for example, is called “[M0001 MN-026 - Ariyapariyesana Sutta - The noble search.mp3](https://drive.google.com/file/d/1bwnTOwD5jqtZUW9k1r8MdiNY9ndoDTLE/view?usp=drivesdk){:target="_blank" ga-event-value="0.2"}” so you know to read [the 26th discourse](https://suttacentral.net/mn26/en/bodhi){:target="_blank" ga-event-value="0.3"} first).
 Then follow these steps:

 1. Read (or [listen to](https://www.paliaudio.com/majjhima-nikaya){:target="_blank" ga-event-value="0.3"}!) the sutta before class.
 1. Listen to the lecture(s) associated with that sutta.